 Eight years ago Dell did me a favor, a favor so great, it changed my life forever.
 I was starting my new small business, armed with all of my dreams and aspirations of conquering the interactive marketing world.
 However, I soon realized that you needed computer equipment to do so!
 With credit cards maxed out and a stone-faced bank manager, Dell was the only company that would give my new business a line of credit to finance the equipment I needed to get going.
 (You’re probably wondering why I didn’t choose Apple, the common choice for creatives.
 It was simple; they wouldn’t give me any credit.)
+Here is my Dell website review:

 So with Dell taking a chance on me, I ordered the best laptop I could find, the XPS M1530 with the 4GB memory and all of the bells and whistles.
 Four years later, I followed it up with the Dell Precision M6600 with the 8GB memory.
 I am now ready for my third Dell laptop, and this is how I discovered how I could return the favor to Dell.